5G Frequencies in the UK

 What 5G frequencies may be used in future?

-At the time of writing (April 2022), the UK’s second 5G spectrum auction (covering spectrum in the 700MHz and 3.6-3.8GHz bands) has concluded, and the four main networks have each secured spectrum from it.
+At the time of writing (August 2024), the UK’s second 5G spectrum auction (covering spectrum in the 700MHz and 3.6-3.8GHz bands) has long concluded, and the four main networks have each secured spectrum from it.

 Ofcom is also looking into potentially opening up the 32GHz, 37-43.5GHz and 66-71GHz bands to mobile networks at some point in the future.